-WARNING: Never allow the batteries to charge unattended or attempt to charge damaged batteries.
-The Lithium Ion polymer batteries have a high energy density and can catch fire or explode if abused or damaged.
+WARNING: Never allow the battery to charge unattended or attempt to charge a damaged battery.
+The Lithium Ion battery has a high energy density and can catch fire or explode if incorrectly wired, abused or damaged.
 Only recharge in a safe location, free of flammable materials, under direct supervision and only using the supplied charger.
-Do not attempt to charge the batteries immediately after fully discharging them at hi power.
-The batteries heat up the most during the end of a deep discharge and should be allowed to cool for one hour before recharging.
-For the best battery life, avoid deeply discharging the batteries if possible.
+Do not attempt to charge the battery immediately after fully discharging at high power.
+The battery will heat up the most during the end of a deep discharge and should be allowed to cool for one hour before recharging.
+For the best battery life, avoid deeply discharging the battery, if possible.

-WARNING: Do not leave the DPV batteries (alone or installed in DPV) in direct sunlight or a hot car.
-Temperatures of 160°F (70°C) or above can damage the batteries resulting in fire or explosion.
+WARNING: Do not leave the DPV battery (alone or installed in DPV) in direct sunlight or a hot car.
+Temperatures of 140°F (60°C) or above can damage the battery, resulting in fire or explosion.
+Internal temperatures of a car in the sun can easily exceed 140°F (60°C)

-WARNING: Do not attempt to charge the batteries when they are at or below freezing (32°F/0°C).
+WARNING: Do not attempt to charge the battery when they are at or below freezing (32°F/0°C).
 Permanent damage to the batteries will result, decreasing both battery safety and capacity.
-While the outside of the batteries may be above freezing, the centers may not.
+While the outside of the DPV may be above freezing, the battery may not.
 Ensure ample time is spent in a warm environment for thermal equilibrium across the pack before charging, following exposure to freezing temperatures.